Abortion in the United States: Public opinion

+The level of support for access to abortion has been relatively consistent since 1972.
+Large majorities (over 75%) support access to abortion in "traumatic" cases (rape, danger to the mother's health, or strong chance of birth defects) and approximately 40-50% support elective abortion.

+According to Pew Research Center, since they began polling in 1995, those saying that abortion should be legal in "all" or "most" cases have consistently outnumbered those saying it should not. in 1995, 60% said it should be legal versus 38% who said it should not, with agreement falling to a low of 47% versus 44% in 2009, before steadily rising to an all-time high of 63% in support and 36% against.

 Americans have been equally divided on the issue; a May 2018 Gallup poll indicated that 48% of Americans described themselves as "pro-choice" and 48% described themselves as "pro-life".
 A July 2018 poll indicated that 64% of Americans did not want the Supreme Court to overturn Roe v.
 Wade, while 28% did.
-The same poll found that support for abortion being generally legal was 60% during the first trimester, dropping to 28% in the second trimester, and 13% in the third trimester.
+The same poll found that support for abortion being generally legal was 60% during the first trimester of pregnancy, dropping to 28% in the second trimester, and 13% in the third trimester.

 Support for the legalization of abortion has been consistently higher among more educated adults than less educated, and in 2019, 70% of college graduates support abortion being legal in all or most cases, compared to 60% of those with some college, and 54% of those with a high school degree or less.

 In January 2013, a majority of Americans believed abortion should be legal in all or most cases, according to a poll by NBC News and The Wall Street Journal.
 Approximately 70% of respondents in the same poll opposed Roe v.
 Wade being overturned.
 A poll by the Pew Research Center yielded similar results.
 Moreover, 48% of Republicans opposed overturning Roe, compared to 46% who supported overturning it.